infratographer/identity-api/docs/token-format.md

 ### Token Request

 This is as defined in [RFC 8693][rfc-8693].
-At minimum, an token request includes the following parameters:
+At minimum, a token request includes the following parameters:

 - `grant_type` (always set to `urn:ietf:params:oauth:grant-type:token-exchange`
 - `subject_token`